 When it comes to preventing fraud outside of the app, the spokesperson said Cash App has started deploying SMS text messages with links to customers when they suspect that login attempts look unusual.

 Plus, if a customer is sending money to a person who Cash App thinks is not in their contact list, they will double-prompt them to make sure they want to send money to the account.

 The problem is that hackers or scammers can move so quickly that by the time you realize what’s happening, the money is already long gone.

 So, it seems that they’ve started doing at least something to protect their users.
 Too little, too late?

 Tips on Communication With The Cash Team

 - Only reply to emails from people and organizations that you know and trust.
 Cash App emails will come from ”@square.com,” @squareup.com,” or “@cash.app”.

 - Emails from the Cash Team or Square will only contain links to websites at square.com, squareup.com, cash.app/help, or cash.me.
 If an email contains links to other websites, it was NOT sent by Square.

 - The Cash Team will never ask you for your login information.

 You should immediately change your Cash App PIN and report the incident to Cash App support.
-Unfortunately, this can be a lengthy process as they don’t have live phone support and other means of communication are slow and can even take days to play out.
+Unfortunately, this can be a lengthy process as they don’t have live phone support, and other means of communication are slow and can even take days to resolve.